gprMax/gprMax/docs/source/readme_install_devs.rst

 Microsoft Windows
 ^^^^^^^^^^^^^^^^^

 * Download and install Microsoft Visual Studio 2015 Community (https://www.visualstudio.com/downloads/download-visual-studio-vs), which is free.
-Do a custom install and make sure under programming languages Visual C++ is selected, no other options are required.
+Do a custom install and make sure 'Programming languages|Visual C++|Common Tools for Visual C++ 2015' is selected, no other options are required.

 .. figure:: images/MSVS2015_install.png
     :width: 400 px